jupyterlab/extension-cookiecutter-ts/{{cookiecutter.extension_name}}/README.md

 ## Install
 {% if cookiecutter.has_server_extension.lower().startswith('y') %}
-Note: You will need NodeJS to installed the extension.
+Note: You will need NodeJS to install the extension.

 ```bash
 pip install {{ cookiecutter.extension_name|replace("-", "_") }}